mwlon/pcodec/q_compress/README.md

   }

   // Here we let the library choose a configuration with compression level 6.
-  // If you know about the data you're compressing, let bytes: Vec<u8> = q_compress::auto_compress(&my_ints, 6);
+  // If you know about the data you're compressing, you can compress faster
+  // by creating a `CompressorConfig`. let bytes: Vec<u8> = q_compress::auto_compress(&my_ints, 6);
   println!("compressed down to {} bytes", bytes.len());